adapter-hub/adapters/docs/merging_adapters.md

 #### Merging Other LoRA Variants
 - **IA3**: The merging methods for LoRA also work with IA3 adapters.
 - **VeRA**: Since VeRA contains both frozen LoRA weight matrices and normal weight matrices, only linear merging is supported.
-- **DoRA**: Only linear merging is supported for DoRA, since the magnitude component cannot be utilized in other merging strategies.

 ```{eval-rst}
 .. tip::